 The time to get ready for Lent is now.
-This year its first day, Ash Wednesday, falls on the 5th March.
-There's so much we can do to bring this season home into our hearts.
-Why not join your church's Lent Group?
-Read one of the Lent books available at this time of year?
+There's so much we can do to bring this season home into our hearts Why not join your church's Lent Group?
 Take something up?
 Commit to a regular time of prayer?
 Find out about getting confirmed?
 Lent is a rich gift to us to go deeper into our Christian life.

 As the days lengthen and the light comes I encourage you to use this time to open yourself afresh to the one who comes to us afresh with new life at Easter - the risen Lord, Jesus Christ himself.